All Episodes

 But I think Grok is better on historical things.

-Uh, I think it's much less better if it can't look it up.
+I think it's much less better if it can't look it up.

-So I I feel like it's better, but I would take a fact check on that if that's not the case.
+So I feel like it's better, but I would take a fact check on that if that's not the case.

-Well Mexico has got a bill according to Reclaim the net Dan Fries is writing that Mexico is proposing a bill that would put you in prison for AI memes that mock public figures.
+Well, Mexico has got a bill, according to Reclaim the Net, Dan Fries is writing, that Mexico is proposing a bill that would put you in prison for AI memes that mock public figures.

 Great.

-Like I need one more reason not to go to Mexico.
+Like, I need one more reason not to go to Mexico.

 Good luck.